PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/ProjectInterfaces.md

 An "element" refers to an image, button, video, etc on the screen.
 This extension uses an ID system to keep track of GUI elements for later customization.

-To create an element, use the specificed "create element block".
+To create an element, use the "create element block".
 ```scratch
     Create [Label v] element with ID [My element] :: #707eff
 ```